Freezer Smoothie Packs (+ Video)

-Prep these smoothie packs for the freezer, and when you’re ready to eat, just add milk or water!
+Prep these freezer smoothie packs, and when you’re ready, just add milk, water, or juice!

 One of my absolute favorite things for breakfast is a smoothie and peanut butter toast.
 I love that I can put whatever I want in my smoothies and they almost always turn out delicious.
 I also love that my kids have started drinking green smoothies because we all know how picky little kids are, and I need to squeeze veggies in any way that I can.
 They actually beg me to make these green smoothies for them!
 That’s a mom win right there.